MAVIN-07/python_project/bike_rental_project/README.md

 To demonstrate the Object Oriented Programming feature of Python and its application in real life.

+## Contents:
+-> Main program and test program.
+-> UML diagram explaining the structure and interdependency of classes used in the project.

 ## Customers can:
 -> See the available bikes in shop.
 -> Rent bikes at 5 bucks an hour.